JayBraker/ansible-role-faasd/README.md

 - `faasd_embed_cni_plugins`: yes - if cni_plugins should be installed by the role
 - `faasd_embed_containerd`: yes  - if containerd should be installed by the role
-- `faasd_embed_caddy`: yes       - if caddy should be installed by the role

 Dependencies
 ------------